-Despite the surprises your trip may involve, one thing’s for sure: there’ll be a fair amount of walking!
-We have two pristine camping spots at Loch Lomond, tailored for those looking to strap on their hiking shoes and head out to the unknown.
-Only, with our walking guides, you’ll have a plan for soaking up the area, either with the kids or your partner…
+One thing’s for sure about any camping trip to Loch Lomond: there’ll be a fair amount of walking!
+We have two pristine campsites in Loch Lomond and with our walking guides, you’ll have a plan for soaking up the area on foot…

 Start at the northeast corner of the lake.
 Here, you’ll see four coloured waymarkers, after which there’ll be three more pointing right to Little Fawn Falls.
 Turn left up a track (more marker posts are there for reference) and press on to a small waterfall.
 Then it’s another right, proceeding downhill until the path levels out and climbs again.
 Here, it ends – you’ve arrived at the Lime Craig Quarry.